fluthjs/fluth-doc/docs/en/api/observable.md

   ```
 - Details

-  The status of the current node.
-Generally pending, fulfilled, rejected.
-When the stream has not passed through this node or the node has been [unsubscribed](/en/guide/base.html#unsubscribe), the status is null.
+  Current node's status, generally in pending, fulfilled, rejected states.
+When the stream hasn't passed through this node or the node has been [unsubscribed](/en/guide/base.html#unsubscribe), the status is null

 ## then